soyuka/doc/core/getting-started.md

 ## Mapping the entities

 API Platform Core is able to automatically expose entities mapped as "API resources" through a REST API supporting CRUD operations.
-Docblock annotations, XML and YAML configuration files can be used to indicate to API Platform Core entities that must be exposed.
+To setup entities which are exposed, you can use Docblock annotations, XML and YAML configuration files.

-Here is an example of entities mapped using annotations that will be exposed trough a REST API:
+Here is an example of entities mapped using annotations which will be exposed trough a REST API:

 ```php
 <?php